bgoonz/gists-revamp/by-extension/markdown/Object-Ori.md

 Overriding a method in a parent class

-- <span id="71f7">`Method Overriding` : when a child class provides an implementation of a method that’s already defined in a parent class.</span>
+- <span id="71f7">`Method Overriding` : when a child class provides an implementation of a method that's already defined in a parent class.</span>

 <!-- -->